jpane24/OVtool/README.md

 including p = 0.05.
 The blue points on the plot represent the observed ovariate correlations with the outcome and effect size associations with the treatment indicator (e.g., standardized mean difference on the given covariates between the two groups).
+If there are observed absolute correlations with the outcome that are outside the range of the graphic, we indicate that by a red transparent background.
 Finally, we can interpret this graphic by running the summary command on the ov object:

 ``` r
 OVtool::summary.ov(OVtool_results = ovtool_results_twang,